 Where to Stay

 One of the most important decisions that you will have to make when planning your trip to Aoraki\Mount Cook National Park is where you will stay during your visit.
-The most convenient location to look for accommodations while in the Mount Cook area is the Mount Cook Village.
+The most convenient location to look for accommodations while in the Mount Cook area is Mount Cook Village.
 There are very nice hotel and motel options at various price points, as well as a very nice hostel, in the village.
 If you would like to expand your search outside of Mount Cook Village, I would recommend looking in the area around the town of Twizel.
 It is a very nice area and is only a short drive from the park.
-In order to assist you in finding the right accommodations for your trip, I have included a list of some recommended accommodations at various price points for you to review below.
+To assist you in finding the right accommodations for your trip, I have included a list of some recommended accommodations at various price points for you to review in my Aoraki National Park guide below.

 Where to Eat

 One of the biggest challenges in traveling to any national park or wilderness area is finding quality restaurants to eat at during your trip.
-Typically, there just aren’t very many good quality restaurants in these remote places.
-However, in the Aoraki\Mount Cook National Park area there happens to be a number of really good restaurant options for you to choose from.
-If you would like to make note of some of my recommendations for your trip, I have included a list for you to review below.
+Typically, there just aren’t very many good-quality restaurants in these remote places.
+However, in the Aoraki\Mount Cook National Park area there happens to be several really good restaurant options for you to choose from.
+If you would like to make note of some of my recommendations for your trip, I have included a list for you to review in my Aoraki National Park guide below.